New MILITARY STAR Cardholders Save 20% on First-Day Purchases Jan. 16 to 23

-Exchange shoppers can save 20% on all first-day purchases when they open and use a new MILITARY STAR® account Jan.
-16-23.
+DALLAS – For the first time ever, Army & Air Force Exchange Service shoppers can save 20% on all first-day purchases when they open and use a new MILITARY STAR® account.

+From Jan.
+16-23, new cardholders will receive the 20% off first-day purchases, an increase from the regular 10% discount for new cardholders.
+The discount will be applied as a credit on the first monthly billing statement.

+“This higher-than-ever limited-time discount is just in time for shoppers looking to budget and save money in the new year,” said Air Force Chief Master Sgt.
+Rich Martinez, the Army & Air Force Exchange Service’s senior enlisted advisor.
+“Warfighters and their families can save on purchases beyond the first-day discount with everyday savings on food and fuel, as well as financing offers and discounts throughout the year.”

 |Date Taken: